oracle-livelabs/security/oci-kms/simulation-block-access/simulation-block-access.md

     Clicking **Start** will always bring you back to that screen until the key becomes enabled into OCI Vault, which we will see in the next lab.

-Congratulations.
-You have completed the current lab by blocking the access to your data in an emergency situation.
-Go to the next lab to enable the access back, once the emergency simulation is over.
+Congratulations!
+You have completely blocked access to your Company data stored in OCI, so you're protecting it from any potential threat your CISO was alerted about.
+Now you can go to the next lab and learn about how to re-enable access when the alert will be over.

 ## Learn More